All’s Fair in Love and War . . . and Stakeouts as Cordelia takes on a case to prove a point.

 At least it was a response.

 Cordelia barely had time for a nibble when Angel’s hand tangled in her hair tugging back just far enough to let the moonlight wink between them.
 A jolt of awareness hit when her gaze connected with his.
 Eyes darkened to obsidian, Angel was equal parts pissed off and turned on, and that last realization shocked her to the core.
 His furious glare said it all.
 Finished playing games, he was going to respond, but would it be with cutting words that took a bite out of her ego, or something physical?
 This was war—and he had more than enough weapons in his arsenal to make her pay for this.

-Invigorated instead of terrified, Cordelia grasped the lapels of his coat urging him on and refusing to allow him to let her go.
+Invigorated instead of terrified, Cordelia grasped the lapels of his coat urging him on and refused to allow him to let her go.
 This was wrong and she knew it.
 One touch of his lips and it was as if he had set her on fire.
 There was nothing soft about the way Angel kissed her now.
 Practiced technique had no place here.
 It was a duel for dominance shaking them to their foundations.
 All because he was stubborn and needed to be annoyingly right all of the time.
 She kissed him back just as furiously, gasping when he didn’t play fair, and tried her damnedest to do the same.
 Not really sure why this was happening, it felt impossible to stop.
 One kiss led to another making her crave more.

 Questions popped up and got lost in the red haze of anger clouding her head.
 Angel might be hot for this too, but he didn’t want it.
 Was this a trick?
 Some kind of twisted payback?
 Strategy or not, Cordelia quickly lost the ability to think and kiss at the same time, and suddenly only one of those things seemed vital.
 Sizzling kisses followed.
 Hot, fast, and furious carrying a taste of mutual fury.
 Bursting like firecrackers burning on a short fuse.